-Easy Homemade Buttermilk Biscuits
+Homemade Buttermilk Biscuits

+If you’ve ever tried to make homemade biscuits, you know that the process can be a little daunting.
+But don’t worry, I’m here to show you how easy it is to make homemade buttermilk biscuits.
 With just a few simple ingredients, you’ll be able to make these light and fluffy biscuits in no time.
-So grab your apron and let’s get started!
+So grab your apron, and let’s get started!

-Making biscuits used to scare the heck out of me.
+Making flaky biscuits used to scare the heck out of me.
 I’d follow the directions on the recipe, but somehow they would come out of the oven as hard as a hockey puck.

 So, for a long time, I decided that I’d never make a good biscuit.
 And for years, I didn’t try.
 And I’d laugh, because biscuits can’t be that hard to make.
+But, they were for me.

 I finally decided to try again.
 I got out a recipe and planned to make my grandmother proud.
 After all, she was the queen of making biscuits.
 She could whip up a sheet and have them in the oven before I even got done washing my hands for lunch.

 My grandmother lived in Tennessee, and in the South, biscuits are a staple–a way of life, especially at her table.
-She was an expert–so much that they even talked about her biscuits at her funeral.
+She was an expert–so much that they even talked about her biscuits at her funeral–those flaky layers, the perfect size, the wonderful flavor.

 There is some serious comfort in a warm biscuit with a spoonful of whipped butter melting on top.
 In fact, I think buttermilk biscuits might be one of the top things in this world that bring me comfort.